Ardra (nakshatra)

+Ardra (आर्द्रा), meaning "wetness", is the sixth nakshatra (lunar mansion) in Hindu astronomy, also called Rudra.
+It is represented by the star γ Geminorum (Alhena) in the constellation Gemini, but is frequently misidentified as Betelgeuse in Orion.
+The nakshatras are evenly spaced 13°20 apart, corresponding to the mean daily motion of the Moon, but Betelgeuse is only 5° from the neighboring nakshatra Mrigashira (λ Orionis).
+Alhena is a better match for Ardra's position.

+The Sun is near Ardra in May to June, the beginning of the monsoon season of intense rain in India.
+A traditional proverb says, "A good Ardra rain is a boon, there is no famine."

 Astrology

 Ardra Nakshatra is governed by Rahu, the North Node of the Moon, which adds intensity and transformative qualities to the influence of this Nakshatra.
 The ruling deity of Ardra Nakshatra is Rudra, a form of Lord Shiva known for his destructive yet regenerative powers.
 This Nakshatra is considered to be of a Tamasic nature, representing the darker aspects of existence.

 Symbolism and Characteristics

 The symbol of Ardra Nakshatra is a teardrop, signifying emotional depth and sensitivity.
-According to Vedic Astrology, people born under this Nakshatra may be often characterized by their intense emotions and the ability to experience profound transformations.
+According to Vedic astrology, people born under this Nakshatra may be often characterized by their intense emotions and the ability to experience profound transformations.
 They possess a deep sense of compassion, empathy, and understanding, but can also be prone to mood swings and emotional turmoil.